-The main tool for managing the vSphere virtual infrastructure is the VMWare vSphere client.
-Although the VMWare vSphere client does not provide native backup/restore functionality, it's not always convenient to run another tool to manage these important operations.
-Acronis vmProtect 7 introduces vCenter integration which allows for basic backup and restore functionality directly from the VMWare vSphere client without having to run Acronis vmProtect 7 Web interface.
+The main tool for managing the vSphere virtual infrastructure is the VMware vSphere client.
+Although the VMware vSphere client does not provide native backup/restore functionality, it's not always convenient to run another tool to manage these important operations.
+Acronis vmProtect 9 introduces vCenter integration which allows for basic backup and restore functionality directly from the VMware vSphere client without having to run Acronis vmProtect 9 Web interface.
+The vCenter integration affects only thick VMware vSphere Client, i.e. you won't get Acronis vmProtect functionality in the VMware vSphere Web Client.

-Integration with vCenter is only possible if there is at least one vCenter registered in Acronis vmProtect 7 Agent.
-If there are no registered vCenters, such integration is not possible.
-Also, integration is automatically disabled when a vCenter is removed from the vmProtect 7 Agent configuration.
+Integration with vCenter is only possible if there is a vCenter registered in Acronis vmProtect 9 Agent.
+Without a registered vCenter, such integration is not possible.
+Also, integration is automatically disabled when a vCenter is removed from the vmProtect 9 Agent configuration.

-Acronis vmProtect 7 integration with vCenter can be manually enabled and disabled from both vmProtect 7 Web interface and vCenter plug-in manager.
-In order to enable vCenter integration, go to the Configure->ESX(i) Hosts and select the Enable vCenter Integration check box when adding a new vCenter, or click Enable vCenter Integration button in the ribbon bar.
-To disable the function, click Disable vCenter Integration in the ribbon bar.

-The Acronis vmProtect 7 login screen shows the IP address of the Agent where integration was enabled.
+Acronis vmProtect 9 integration with vCenter can be manually enabled and disabled from both vmProtect 9 Web interface and vCenter plug-in manager.
+In order to enable vCenter integration, go to the Configure -> ESX(i) Hosts and select the Enable vCenter Integration check box when adding a new vCenter, or click the Enable vCenter Integration button.
+To disable the function, click Disable vCenter Integration.
+The Acronis vmProtect 9 login screen shows the IP address of the Agent where integration was enabled.